 1. Artificial intelligence:

-3. Natural language processing:
+4. Natural language processing:

-This idea became known as the “Turing Test”, and it is still used today: it is the test of a machine’s ability to successfully converse with a human evaluator in such a way that a third party wouldn’t be able to determine which was the human and which was the machine.
-Developed by Alan Turing in the 1950s, the Turing test picks out the most sophisticated AI from AI that is merely a simulation of human intelligence.
+This idea became known as the “Turing Test”, and it is still used today: it is the test of a machine’s ability to successfully converse with a human evaluator in such a way that a third party isn’t able to determine which is the human and which is the machine.
+The Turing test picks out the most sophisticated AI from more basic solutions that are merely a simulation of human intelligence.

 “AI should be implemented in a way, in healthcare, where you can’t really tell the difference between your artificial intelligence and a human.” – Sean Lane, CEO of Olive said during a recent presentation.

 This article was originally posted on Becker’s Hospital Review.